|

 he asked.

-The recall, said Gimli.
+The charge, said Gimli.
 Come on, lad!

-was preparing to storm the clearings.
+and was preparing to storm the clearings.

 Having fled to the camp seeking safety, both lizards and drowunused